dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 Cascade delete is commonly used in database terminology to describe a characteristic that allows the deletion of a row to automatically trigger the deletion of related rows.
 A closely related concept also covered by EF Core delete behaviors is the automatic deletion of a child entity when it's relationship to a parent has been severed--this i commonly known as "deleting orphans".

 EF Core implements several different delete behaviors and allows for the configuration of the delete behaviors of individual relationships.
-EF Core also implements conventions that automatically configure useful default delete behaviors for each relationship based on the [requiredness of the relationship] (../modeling/relationships.md#required-and-optional-relationships).
+EF Core also implements conventions that automatically configure useful default delete behaviors for each relationship based on the [requiredness of the relationship](../modeling/relationships.md#required-and-optional-relationships).

 ## Delete behaviors
 Delete behaviors are defined in the *DeleteBehavior* enumerator type and can be passed to the *OnDelete* fluent API to control whether the deletion of a principal/parent entity or the severing of the relationship to dependent/child entities should have a side effect on the dependent/child entities.